New to Sly Flourish? Start Here!

-In this scenario, the dwarven armorer of Triboar, Ghelryn Foehammer, asks the adventurers to take him to the Dam of the Beselmir Kings to seek out the mysteries of the Ostorian giants.
-The Beselmir dwarves had long studied these ancient giant artifacts.
+In this scenario, the dwarven armorer of Triboar, Ghelryn Foehammer, asks the adventurers to take him to the Dam of the Besilmer Kings to seek out the mysteries of the Ostorian giants.
+The Besilmer dwarves had long studied these ancient giant artifacts.

 When they arrive at the dam, the adventurers discover that a fire giant is laying siege to the dam, hammering into its surface and battling a clan of gnolls who have used parts of the dam as a lair in worship to Yeenogu.
 Within one of the vaults of the dam resides a pauldron of the giant war machine the fire giants hope to restore, a machine known as the Vonnindod.
 The party must get past both the giant, his war party, the gnolls, and other creatures within the dam before reaching the pauldron.
 Then they must figure out what to do with the five ton piece of metal.

 As the characters approach the dam, they see a fire giant hurling rocks at the keep in the center of the dam.
 Barbed arrows with black fletchings have killed a number of orcs, fired from the keep.
 A few rock tosses routes whatever enemies the fire giant is facing.
 He proceeds to get closer to the keep and start smashing his way in with a great hammer.
 Every so often he takes out a rod from his belt and waves it over the area, nodding to himself and ordering his orcs to enter the dam through great cracks he has created in the dam's surface.